 Fax: (202) 336-5978

-Established in 1955, the doctoral program in counseling psychology trains generalists who are able to engage in variety activities ranging from clinical treatment to academic research.
+Established in 1955, the doctoral program in counseling psychology trains generalists who are able to engage in a variety activities ranging from clinical treatment to academic research.
 Reflecting a "scientist-practitioner" model, the curriculum prepares clinicians who apply the best and most current theory and research to their practice, and academicians who are grounded in the realities of practice.
 Although preparing students to be able to assess and treat the full range of disorders that psychologists address, our emphasis as counseling psychologists is upon personal, social, and career development of the whole person, and upon enhancing the environments in which people learn and work.
 Students learn to critically evaluate major approaches, to evaluate, design, and conduct research, and gain clinical experience working with people of diverse cultural backgrounds and worldviews.
 The program, which includes a required internship in professional psychology, is intended for full-time students, and generally is completed in five to six years.

 Let us help you obtain the best education in counseling psychology at the University of Kansas